stevessr/BarraCUDA/README.md

 This is what happens when you look at NVIDIA's walled garden and think "how hard can it be?"
 The answer is: quite hard, actually, but I did it anyway.

+note: if youre here to test out my current tenstorrent implementation youll have to clone that respective branch :-)

 ## What It Does

 Takes CUDA C source code, the same `.cu` files you'd feed to `nvcc`, and compiles them to AMD RDNA 3 (gfx1100) binaries.
 No LLVM.
 No HIP translation layer.
 No "convert your CUDA to something else first."
 Just a lexer, a parser, an IR, and roughly 1,700 lines of hand-written instruction selection that would make a compiler textbook weep.